thestippe/thestippe.github.io/_posts/statistics/2025-09-18-full_factorial.md

 We have seen how to run and analyze a full factorial experiment with binary outcomes.
+This method can be seen as a form of cross-validated grid search, but in this case the execution order is random rather than deterministic.
+Moreover, by using the above method, we are also able to take the performance variance into account, while the more traditional grid search only considers the average performances.

 ## Suggested readings
 - <cite>Lawson, J. (2014).
 Design and Analysis of Experiments with R. US: CRC Press.</cite>